bpg/terraform-provider-proxmox/docs/resources/virtual_environment_hardware_mapping_pci.md

 Optional:

 - `comment` (String) The comment of the mapped PCI device.
 - `iommu_group` (Number) The IOMMU group of the map.
-Not mandatory for the Proxmox API call, but causes a PCI hardware mapping to be incomplete when not set
+Not mandatory for the Proxmox VE API call, but causes a PCI hardware mapping to be incomplete when not set
 - `subsystem_id` (String) The subsystem ID group of the map.
-Not mandatory for the Proxmox API call, but causes a PCI hardware mapping to be incomplete when not set
+Not mandatory for the Proxmox VE API call, but causes a PCI hardware mapping to be incomplete when not set

 ## Import